Palestinian driver rams Jerusalem station killing baby

 Shaloudi's father owned the car used in the assault, police added.

-Silwan, a neighborhood bordering on Jerusalem's old walled city, has been a focal point of violence in past weeks with Palestinians protesting against Israeli settlers moving into houses in the predominantly Palestinian-populated district.

-After nightfall, Silwan residents clashed with police, who responded to rocks and petrol bombs with stun grenades.
-Police clashed with stone-throwing protesters elsewhere in the city as well, where one person was injured and two others were arrested.The pedestrians were struck along a main north-south route leading into the center of Jerusalem, close to the national police headquarters and one of the city's main hospitals at Mount Scopus.

-Footage of the incident showed the car veered to the right from the traffic lane and hurtled at speed into a light railway platform, hitting pedestrians before coming to a halt apparently after flattening a signpost.
+Footage of the incident showed the car veer to the right from the traffic lane and hurtle at speed into a light railway platform, hitting pedestrians before coming to a halt apparently after flattening a signpost.

 No Palestinian group claimed responsibility for the attack.